 D2.
-There are three busy rail stations in West Hampstead, all in close proximity.
+There are three rail stations in West Hampstead, all in close proximity.
 Most recent statistics (2011/12) show that around 14 million people use the three stations every year.
 Many people from outside the area use the stations and interchange between them.
-In addition the large scale development of the West Hampstead Growth Area, as well as sites near to it, mean there is additional pressure on these stations and the areas around them - particularly as nearly all such development is classed as 'car-free'.
+In addition, the large scale development of the West Hampstead Growth Area, as well as sites near to it, mean there is additional pressure on these stations and the areas around them - particularly as nearly all such development is classed as 'car-free'.
 The area around the stations (often referred to as 'the interchange') is regularly crowded, with little room for pedestrians, causing them to spill over onto the road.
 This area is dominated by traffic, with narrow, cluttered and highly congested pavements - which are used both by local residents and commuters travelling in and out of central London.
 Urgent improvements to the public realm are needed in this area to make pedestrian movement safer and easier.
 Future developments in this area should be set back to provide wider footpaths.
 As the area around the stations is increasingly developed, there will be an ongoing need to support the improvement of the facilities at all three stations as the population increases.
 Improving the character of this area is also important, as it sits between two conservation areas.
 The current look and feel of this area can be unattractive and unappealing, with too many advertising hoardings and retail signs.

 D3.
-West Hampstead Thameslink station: has recently been redeveloped and has successfully provided more space for both passengers and pedestrians.
+West Hampstead Thameslink station: has recently been redeveloped and has successfully provided more space for both passengers and pedestrians - particularly around the new station building on Iverson Road.
 These principles should be followed when the other stations are redeveloped.

 D4.
 West Hampstead London Underground station: is within the South Hampstead Conservation Area and has significant architectural merit, including the Art Deco style waiting rooms, which should be preserved.
-There is a need for lifts at the station to provide access for disabled people - as well as the elderly and those with push-chairs.
-The installation of lifts should be an urgent priority, in order to improve accessibility and provide an effective interchange.
+There is a need for a lift at the station to provide access for disabled people - as well as the elderly and those with push-chairs.
+The installation of a lift should be an urgent priority, in order to improve accessibility and provide an effective interchange.

 The station is regularly overcrowded, especially during the morning and evening rush hour, and the entrance hall needs to be enlarged.
-There is also scope to provide additional entrances to the station - either from west side of the bridge on West End Lane and/or from the pedestrian bridge at the eastern end of the station.
+Proposals should also be brought forward for the provision of a second entrance to the station - either from west side of the bridge on West End Lane and/or from the pedestrian bridge at the eastern end of the station (this could be funded by CIL payments).

 D5.
-West Hampstead London Overground station: the current station is small and can get overcrowded at peak times.
+West Hampstead London Overground station: the current station is small and is often overcrowded, particularly at peak times.
 There is no disabled access and the installation of lifts should be a priority.
 There is an urgent need to fully redevelop the whole station.
 A redeveloped station should feature an enlarged entrance and be set well back from West End Lane to allow more space for pedestrians.

 D6.
-The Finchley Road & Frognal Overground station is also in the Area and needs to be considered for improvements and expansion to cope with the increasing population.
+Finchley Road & Frognal Overground station is also in the Area and needs to be considered for improvements and expansion to cope with the increasing population.

 D7.
 Finchley Road Underground station: is on the edge of the Area, and is widely used by residents as an interchange between the Jubilee and Metropolitan lines.
 Development in the Growth Area will lead to an increase in passenger use at this station.
-Further development of this station, including an expansion of the entrance and the installation of lifts, will need to be considered.
+Further development of this station - including an expansion of the existing entrance, the provision of a second entrance (from the O2 Centre car park site), and the installation of lifts - will all need to be considered.